 10A NCAC 13G .0308 BEDROOMS

-(a) There shall be bedrooms sufficient in number and size to meet the individual needs according to age and sex of the residents, the administrator or supervisor-in-charge, other live-in staff and any other persons living in a family care home.
-Residents are not to share bedrooms with staff or other live-in non-residents.
+(a) There shall be bedrooms in number and size to meet the individual needs according to age and sex of the residents, the administrator or supervisor-in-charge, other live-in staff, and other persons living in a family care home.
+Residents shall not share bedrooms with staff or other live-in non-residents.

 (b) Only rooms authorized by the Division of Health Service Regulation as bedrooms shall be used for bedrooms.

-(g) Each resident bedroom must have one or more operable windows and be lighted to provide 30 foot candles of light at floor level.
-The window area shall be equivalent to at least eight percent of the floor space.
-The windows shall have a maximum of 44 inch sill height.
+(h) A resident bedroom shall have one or more operable windows meeting the requirements of the North Carolina State Building Code: Residential Code for emergency egress, and be lighted to provide 30 foot-candles of light at floor level.
+The window area shall not be less than eight percent of the floor space, and be equipped with insect-proof screens.
+Windows in resident bedrooms shall have a maximum of 44 inch sill height.

-(h) Bedroom closets or wardrobes shall be large enough to provide each resident with a minimum of 48 cubic feet of clothing storage space (approximately two feet deep by three feet wide by eight feet high) of which at least one-half shall be for hanging clothes with an adjustable height hanging bar.
+(i) A resident bedroom shall provide one closet or wardrobe per resident.
+Closets or wardrobes shall have clothing storage space of not less than 48 cubic feet per bed, approximately two feet deep by three feet wide by eight feet high, of which one-half of this space shall be for hanging with an adjustable height hanging bar.

 History Note: Authority G.S.
 131D-2.16; 143B‑165;